tradle/react-native-crypto/README.md

 A port of node's `crypto` module to React Native.

+## DEPRECATED

+you should probably use a combination of:
+- react-native-get-random-values to shim getRandomValues
+- crypto-browserify

 ## install

 Because this module depends on some node core modules, and react-native doesn't currently have a [resolve.alias a la webpack](https://productpains.com/post/react-native/packager-support-resolvealias-ala-webpack), you will need to use [rn-nodeify](https://github.com/tradle/rn-nodeify) for your shimming needs.